webdevelopers-eu/z-template/README.md

 incremental z-content-rev attribute that triggers the default fade-in animation defined in template.css.

-This can easily be customized to fit your desired animation by using the attribute
+This can easily be customized to fit your desired animation by using the attribute `z-content-rev`.

 Here's an example: